Nebula0999/alx-airbnb-database/database-adv-script/performance_monitoring.md

 ## Database Performance Optimization

-This document outlines the performance enhancements implemented in the Airbnb Clone backend database.
+This document outlines the performance enhancements implemented in the database.
 These optimizations were essential to improve query efficiency, reduce response times, and scale as the dataset grows.

 ---